 We realize that uncertainty about the future is stressful.
 Pacific is prepared to assist current students whose families are negatively affected by COVID-19.
 If your and/or your family’s financial circumstances change, we encourage you to be in touch with Pacific’s financial aid office.

 If I have to drop a class that is in a sequence and end up having to enroll for an additional (9th) semester, will I receive financial aid?

 You may appeal for an additional semester of institutional aid and all COVID-19 related appeals will be approved.
 If you enroll for less than full time (12 credits), you will receive a prorated amount of your institutional aid based on the number of credits you are taking.
 To qualify for federal loans, and to maintain an in-school deferment, you must be enrolled in 6 credits or more.

-Will my summer financial aid disbursement be affected by the COVID-19 pandemic?
+Will my financial aid disbursement be affected by the COVID-19 pandemic?

-At this time, the Financial Aid Office will disburse financial aid for summer at the originally scheduled times.
-Refunds are posted the first week of summer classes.
+At this time, the Financial Aid Office will disburse financial aid at the originally scheduled times.
+Refunds are posted the first week of classes.

 On March 20, the US Department of Education said I can suspend payments on my federal student loans.
 What do I need to do to suspend my payments?